Dragathor/MyHTML-CSSProjects/Readme.txt

 Version 1.07 - Added embeded video and a HTML blockquote referencing wiki in Challenge#1

 Version 1.1 - HTML Documents Assignment 2 Files with video and picture Version 1.11 - Moved all previous MyHTML&CSSProjects files into challenge 1 folder.
-Clearing space for new tasks
+Clearing space for new tasks Version 1.12 - Move files back to main folder